Quick Answer

 Delete duplicates: Find and remove duplicate photos, burst shots, and similar images.
 This alone can free up 2-8GB.

-Empty Recently Deleted: Go to Photos > Albums > Recently Deleted > Delete All.
+Empty Recently Deleted: Go to Photos > Albums > Recently Deleted > Delete All only after reviewing what is inside.
+Until you empty it, deleted photos still use storage.

 Step 2: Clear System Data